sedEZ/K-means-Clustering/README.md

  - data_y : The table consists of all the feature that to be train.
             It's format should be "numpy.array".

  - Simulate_time : The # of times you want to run for.

+ (Note: Sorry but only numbers available:( )

 ## Performance
 print(result.acc) for checking average accuracy!